ilyesedina/ilyesedina/README.md

 ## I'm a Developer in progress

 - 🌱 I’m currently learning backend development, on the way to become a full-stack developer
-- ⚡ Fun fact: I love to take pictures and digital drawing.
+- ⚡ Fun fact: I love to take pictures and create digital drawings.

 ### Get in touch: